awslabs/graphstorm/docs/source/install/env-setup.rst

 The ``build_graphstorm_image.sh`` script can build the image locally and tag it.
 It only requires providing the intended execution environment, using the ``-e/--environment`` argument.
-The supported environments are ``sagemaker`` to run jobs on Amazon SageMaker and ``local`` to run jobs on local instances, like a custom cluster of EC2 instances.
+The supported environments are ``local`` to run jobs on local instances, like a custom cluster of EC2 instances, ``sagemaker`` to run jobs on Amazon SageMaker, and ``sagemaker-endpoint``to run real-time inference on an Amazon SageMaker endpoint.
+ .

 For example, you can use the following commands to build the local image with GPU support: